miroculus/Miriam/README.md

 --------
 Miriam is an open source project, supported by Miroculus.
 The team is led by Juho Terrijarvi

-Icon and image designed by Miroculus
+Icon and image designed by Miroculus.